Updated: 31-10-2025 at 5:30 AM

 1k

-The Centre has only partially notified the Telecommunications Act 2023.
-As reported in the Gazette, the act’s sections 1, 2, 10 to 30, 42 to 44, 46, 47, 50 to 58, 61, and 62, will enter into effect on June 26, 2024.
-This bill allows the government to take over, ban or suspend any telecom service or network in the interest of citizens and national security.
+The Centre has only partially notified the National Telecom Policy, 2023.
+As reported in the Telecommunications Act, 2023 Gazette notification, the act’s sections 1, 2, 10 to 30, 42 to 44, 46, 47, 50 to 58, 61, and 62 will enter into effect on June 26, 2024.
+The Telecommunication law allows the government to take over, ban, or suspend any telecom service or network in the interest of citizens and national security.

-In this bill, provisions have been made in the law keeping the consumers at the centre and keeping their interests in mind.
+In this TRAI Act, provisions have been made in the law keeping the consumers at the centre and keeping their interests in mind.

 If a person fraudulently obtains a SIM, then a punishment of 3 years and a fine of up to Rs 50 lakh have been kept for this.
-Along with this, anyone who damages the telecommunication network in addition to the important telecommunication infrastructure will be liable for compensation for the damage and a fine of up to Rs 50 lakh.
+Along with this, as mentioned in the Telecommunications Act, 2023 pdf, anyone who damages the telecommunication network in addition to the important telecommunication infrastructure, will be liable for compensation for the damage and a fine of up to Rs 50 lakh.

-After the Telecom Act 2023 comes into full force and effect, all earlier telecom regulations laid down in the Indian Telegraph Act of 1885, the Wireless Telegraphy Act of 1933 and a few others will be repealed.
-The new telecom regulations consolidate all the decrees into one, reflecting the government’s aim to revamp its telecom laws.
+After the Telecom Regulatory Act 2023 comes into full force and effect, all earlier telecom regulations laid down in the Indian Telegraph Act of 1885, the Wireless Telegraphy Act of 1933, and a few others will be repealed.
+The new Telecom Act 2024 regulations consolidate all the decrees into one, reflecting the government’s aim to revamp its telecom laws.

 Frequently Asked Questions